-Kirell Benzi Ph.D., is a data scientist in network science in the Signal Processing Laboratory 2 (LTS2), led by Prof. Pierre Vandergheynst at EPFL, Lausanne Switzerland.
+Dr. Kirell Benzi is a data scientist working in the Signal Processing Laboratory 2 (LTS2) at EPFL, Lausanne, Switzerland.

 Passionate about both computer science and art, he began his interest in digital creation by making abstract art from pictures at a young age.
 Skilled in the field of data science, he develops algorithms to process, analyze and visualize large network datasets.